Meowtos/nft_borrow_lend_frontend/README.md

 - Node.js (version 16+)
 - Aptos CLI for interacting with the Aptos blockchain
 - Git for version control
-- Discord API Key for Discord integration
+- Discord Bot Token for Discord integration

 ## Installation